The SUSTAINIACâ "Stealth PRO Ô " electromagnetic-type sustainer

 ABOUT YOUR GUITAR We need to know some specific information about your guitar so we can send the proper hookup diagram and parts with your kit.

 What kind of output jack do you have (open or barrel style)?
 Each kit comes with a replacement jack (stereo) that replaces your existing guitar jack, in order to activate the Sustainiac battery when the guitar plug is inserted.
-To determine what style you have, Click on either picture: Output jack choices, low resolution (10kb); Output jack choices, high resolution (70kb).
+To determine what style you have, Click here: Output jack choices.

 How many pickups does your guitar have?
 One, two, or three.
 Select on ORDER FORM.